 5. Conclusions

-This BM survey was used to demonstrate the use of the conceptual model, and the emerging technologies were assessed based on the conceptual model according to their maturity, acceptability and applicability.
-The proposed conceptual model, which was based on BM methodology, technology adoption theories and trend scoping, turned out to be usable in mapping and measuring the perceived development stages of the technologies and their potential suitability in online retail-related last-mile logistics.
-Therefore, the results of the survey data used for demonstration confirmed the applicability of the proposed conceptual model.
+This BM survey was used to demonstrate the use of the conceptual model that assessed the emerging technologies in terms of their maturity, acceptability and applicability.
+The proposed conceptual model was based on BM methodology, technology adoption theories and trend scoping.
+The model was demonstrated to be usable in mapping and measuring the perceived potential and suitability in the selected scope of online retail-related last-mile logistics.
+The results of the survey data used for demonstration confirmed the applicability of the proposed conceptual model, but the wider application and use requires more research.
+Intuitively, the proposed model should be applicable to almost any domain for the assessment of technology and hence in assisting in decision making on technology investments.

 The role of technologies in logistics is growing along with digitalization.
 The

-proposed model and its demonstration can help bring clarity and understanding on the
+proposed model and its demonstration can help bring clarity and understanding of the

-prospective, yet in many respects uncertain, technologies.
-Based on the results of this
+prospective, yet in many respects uncertain and risky technologies.

-research, new e-commerce businesses for example could get a better understanding of the uncertainties related to prospective technology options.
 The theoretical contribution of this paper is the merging of different technology models and their inherent perspectives into a framework that can be used for technology evaluation before significant investments and commitments are made.
-Whilst the emphasis is on bringing forth a tool for the practice, the proposed conceptual model is novel and therefore sets a hypothesis to be tested further by research and practice.
+Whilst the emphasis is on bringing forth a tool for the practice, the proposed conceptual model is novel and therefore sets a hypothesis to be tested further by future research and practice.

 Acknowledgements